adamscott/godot-website/collections/_release_4_5/entry-systems-xr-fragment-density-map-support.md

 title: Fragment density map support
 blockquote: TODO
 text: |
-  In order to push great visuals on a VR headset, it is OK to cheat a little.
+  In order to push great visuals on a VR headset, a little cheating is often necessary.
 As players tend to turn their head rather than move their eyes too far from the center and as pixels around the edges of the viewport are often distorted by the lens, why should the device render these parts at full resolution?

   This is exactly what the "Fragment Density Map" Vulkan extension does: it renders the edges of the viewport at a lower resolution with little noticeable decrease in quality.
 It makes the Mobile renderer (using the Vulkan rendering driver) more viable for VR on standalone.